jeheungryu/website/about.md

 {: style="font-size: 85%"}

 ## **Presentations**
+- "The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia" (with Eleva V. McLean and Taehee Whang) presented at the American Political Science Association Annual Conference, Boston, 2018.
 - "Plaintiffs by Proxy: A Firm-level Appraoch to WTO Dispute Resolution" (with Randall W. Stone) presented at the Political Economy of International Organization Annual Conference, Bern, 2017; the American Political Science Association Annual Conference, San Francisco, 2017.
 - "Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law" (with Hye-Sung Kim) presented at the American Political Science Association Annual Conference, San Francisco, 2017; the International Studies Association Annual Conference, Baltimore, 2017
 - "Third Parties as *Amicus Curiae*: Do They Contribute to the Legalization of the WTO?" presented at the American Political Science Association Annual Conference, Philadelphia, 2016; the International Studies Association Annual Conference, Atlanta, 2016; Midwest Political Science Association Annual Conference, Chicago, 2015.